hichana/fdna/RFP.md

             - function provides getting data in 'base pairs', [[String]]
             - note, this hsould be provided my metadata resolver
         - nft should store appropriate catalog data w/o being too redundant with the catalog
+            - a consumer of the data might be a frontend
+                - in a single script
+                    - borrows NFT
+                    - uses similar code to nft catalog script to get nfts data by ids
+                - would need a convenience method on

         - double check that metadata form dna is being added and resolved properly via metadata standard